hanif-dev/hanif-dev.github.io/projects/business-analytics/index.md

 # 📊 Business Analytics Projects

 Welcome to the **Business Analytics** page!
-Here, you will find various Business Analytics projects.
+Below is the list of projects in this category.

 ---